Behavioral Services

 Advanced Functional Behavior Assessment Training from West Virginia University on advanced FBA.

-Behavioral Skills Training Training from West Virginia University on behavioral skills training.
+Behavioral Skills Training West Virginia University presents an overview on behavioral skills training.

 Advanced Behavior Support Planning Training from West Virginia University on advanced behavior support planning.

-Graphical Displays and Analysis: Plotting without Deception Part 1 The first part of a training from University of Cincinnati on graphing and analysis.
+Graphical Displays and Analysis: Plotting without Deception Part 1 From University of Cincinnati on graphing and analysis.

-Graphical Displays and Analysis: Plotting without Deception Part 2 The second part of a training from University of Cincinnati on graphing and analysis.
+Graphical Displays and Analysis: Plotting without Deception Part 2 From University of Cincinnati on graphing and analysis.

-Our team has experience in behavioral science across adult and child populations in a wide range of settings (e.g., clinic-based, schools, community-based, residential, crisis services) and applications (e.g., education, functional behavior assessment and function-based treatment, organizational behavior management, positive behavior interventions and supports, verbal behavior analysis).
-We welcome your questions, suggestions, and overall feedback.
-You can contact us as follows:
+Our team has experience in behavioral science across adult and child populations in a wide range of settings and applications.
+We welcome your questions, suggestions, and feedback.

 Nathan Habel, Director of Behavioral Services and Projects: nathan.habel@dbhds.virginia.gov